Site Map for the Genealogy Pages

 It turns out, my great-grandmother was not a close cousin of Emily Dickinson at all.
 While they were part of the same family that emmigrated to the US in 1642, Emily was from a completely different line, which made us something like 12th cousins, 12 times removed.
 However, it turned out that I am from the same line as Henry Clay, so he was something like a great-great-great granduncle.

-I just found an interesting familial link that I had no idea about until I was doing a little research on the Southwick line.
+Back in the '90s, I found an interesting familial link that I had no idea about until I was doing a little research on the Southwick line.
 My great-great-great-great-great grandmother was a Southwick, descended from some Quakers who fled England.
 It turns out these Southwick forebears had a descendent named Jenny Jerome, who married an Englishman and had a very famous son - Winston Churchill.